 Global Policy journal (Wiley Blackwell), Editorial Board member

 Energy Policy journal (Elsevier), International Advisory Board member

 Energy Research and Social Science Journal (Elsevier), Editorial Board member

+Goldthau, A. (2018).
 The politics of shale gas in Eastern Europe.
 Energy security, contested technologies and the social license to frack.
-Cambridge University Press: Cambridge.
-2018.
+Cambridge University Press.

+Goldthau, A., & Sitter, N. (2015).
 A Liberal Actor in a Realist World.
 The EU Regulatory State and the Global Political Economy of Energy.
-Oxford University Press: Oxford.
-2015 (with Nick Sitter).
+Oxford University Press.